-Similarly, Northeast Investors Trust must withhold taxes from your account if the IRS instructs it to do so.
+Similarly, the Trust must withhold taxes from your account if the IRS instructs it to do so.

-Foreign investors - Northeast Investors Trust is not sold outside the United States, except under limited circumstances to certain qualifying investors at the discretion of the Trust.
+Foreign investors - Trust shares are not sold outside the United States, except under limited circumstances to certain qualifying investors at the discretion of the Trust.
 Foreign investors should be aware that U.S. withholding may apply to any investments in the Trust.